 This is a two platform station.
 It has a station building on the up (southbound) platform with crow stepped gables, a lattice footbridge and superior timber waiting room building on the down platform.

 The main building ('A' listed) was designed by William Roberts.
 It has a recess in the stonework, on the platform side, where a hand bell formerly rested, rung when trains were due.
 There is overall a strong resemblance to Nairn station.
-The buildings date from the 1890 rebuilding of the station (the lattice footbridge and northbound platform building are 'B' listed).
+The main building dates from 1883, there being several improvements to the station about this time.
+The lattice footbridge (1884) and northbound platform building are 'B' listed.

-The platforms have been extended (October 2018).
-Platforms were extended in timber at the south end during the Great War as long trains called here, many local hotels being used for convalescence.
+The platforms have been extended at their northern end (October 2018).
+Platforms were extended in timber at the south end in 1878 and again during the Great War as long trains called here, many local hotels being used for convalescence.
+Due to the extensions being built on a platform these were built in timber on a metal structure, looking peculiar from below!
 These timber extensions have been removed.

 There is a cast iron drinking fountain (the 'Macfarlane Fountain') on the up platform, similar to those at Dalmally and formerly at Strathyre.
 (This is not the Strathyre fountain, which remains in that village.)